 Where do we begin to tell the story of this particular piece of Blue Mountain?
 We could start eons ago, when lava flows from the Paradise Mountain Caldera forged the rock that slowly, gently eroded over time into the volcanic soil we find here today.
 We could start with the humans and wildlife who made this mountain home, as tribes then nations were created and borders on the map moved around them.
 We could start in the 1970s with trailblazer and pioneer Gretchen Glasscock, who planted the first vineyard on this land.
 We could start a couple of decades later with the Weisbach family, especially matriarch Maymie "Nell" Weisbach, who created and ran the Blue Mountain Winery with such abiding care.

 It would be an understatement to say that the Davis Mountains have a special place in our hearts.
 Having visited the area many times, we dreamed of one day living here.
-We think there's so much potential in the Texas Davis Mountains AVA (American Viticultural Area) and are excited to play a part in building on the grape growing tradition of this area.
+We think there's so much potential in the Texas Davis Mountains AVA (American Viticultural Area) and are excited to play a part in building on its grape growing tradition.

 We do not view ourselves as owners of this special land as much as stewards of it for now -- until it's time to pass it on to the next generation.
 We want to conserve and protect as much natural habitat on the ranch as possible.
 We plan to farm sustainably, which includes having an economically sustainable business.
 We also want to create opportunities for others in our community to learn about wine grape growing and how they can be part of the Texas wine industry.